 We suggest specifying the battery category based on the intended use of the battery within the options provided by the EU Battery Regulation.
 For the category nomenclature, it should be considered whether the classification should also distinguish between batteries with exclusively external storage (redox-flow batteries) and others as well as between rechargeable and non-rechargeable batteries, if requirements for these characteristics differ.
-For this data point it should be kept in mind that the battery category might change in case of a second use of a battery (e.g., EV battery as stationary battery energy storage).
+For this data point it should be kept in mind that the battery category might change when a new battery passport is issued, e.g., in case of repurposing a battery from use in an EV for stationary battery energy storage.